 Let's look at some great webinar examples that show the benefits and drawbacks of both methods.
 Not all of them were recorded, so you can feel the difference firsthand and decide whether it's better to save your videos for later usage or not.

-Check out also our ranking of best webinar software platforms!
+Check out also our ranking of the best webinar software platforms!

 Webinar examples at your fingertips